Financial Planning and Costs

 Are you on a student loan?
 If so, you are still eligible to apply and recieve a student loan to support your exchange.
 The minimum number of TRU credits need to be recognized as a full-time student at TRU is 9 TRU credits.
 Students who are participating on exchange are considered full time if they are taking 9, 12, 15 TRU credits.
 Going on exchange is 100% doable.

-To learn more about student loans, visit our Student Awards and Financial Support office.
+To learn more about student loans, visit Student Awards & Financial Support.

 Every student who completes all required steps and instructions provided by the Study Abroad Office will qualify for a $1000.00 International Mobility Award.
 This award will not have any impact towards other student awards and bursaries or with a student loan.